begoon/begoon.github.com/_engine/_posts/english/2012-07-10-usb-serial-console-for-rpi-on-macosx-olimex-usb-serial-cable.markdown

 ![](/images/blog/olimex-cable/pl2303-serial-usb-on-lion.png)

-Then Googling for a Prolific driver for Mac brought me to a great blog post, called "[PL2303 Serial-USB on OSX Lion][]".
+Googling for a Prolific driver for Mac brought me to a great blog post, called "[PL2303 Serial-USB on OSX Lion][]".
 Following the instructions I installed the driver and connected to Raspberry Pi.

 [PL2303 Serial-USB on OSX Lion]: http://xbsd.nl/2011/07/pl2303-serial-usb-on-osx-lion.html